ShanonPearce/ASH-Toolset/index.md

 | Subwoofer Response D | Studio         | 240            | 0Hz-150Hz       | 20Hz-120Hz +/-1.0dB | Newly added in v3.2.0                |

+---
 ## Changelog <a name="Changelog"></a>
+Version 3.3.0:
+- Added new tool: Acoustic Space Import.
+This can be used to generate new acoustic spaces from impulse response (IR) files.
+Imported acoustic spaces can be used in the quick configuration and filter & dataset export tabs.
+- 24 new acoustic spaces added
+- Added new tool: Room Target Generator.
+This can be used to create new room targets which can be used in the quick configuration and filter & dataset export tabs.
+- Saved settings will now be stored in windows user directory and will not be reset following an app update
+- Fixed issue causing Auto-adjust preamp options to reduce preamp values by a small constant value
+- Fixed issue causing right most panel to be cut short on smaller windows resolutions
+- Fixed issue causing missing acoustic spaces to cause app to fail on launch
+- Supporting information has been moved to a separate tab
+- Added option to clear history in headphone correction panel
+- Added option to open windows sound control panel
+- Added confirmation window for clear history button
+- Optimised binaural dataset generation function
+-
 Version 3.2.0:
 - Added parameters to binaural simulations for low frequency extension.
 Subwoofer response can be selected and crossover frequency can be adjusted.
 Some additional low frequency filtering options have also been added.
 Magnitude response and group delays can also be plotted in the new low frequency analysis tab.
 - New acoustic spaces added: Atrium, Auditorium B, Listening Room A-G, Office B, Seminar Room C & D, Studio C & D. Some existing acoustic spaces have also been optimised